What Will Happen in the Future?

 6b.
 Powering the Planet

-In Durham (UK) the 5th annual “Why the world needs anthropologists” symposium is Powering the Planet (October 2017):
+In Durham (UK) the 5th annual “Why the world needs anthropologists” symposium was Powering the Planet (2017):

 No challenge is most important than the care of our common home and the fight against climate change.
 One of the essential sectors in the pursuit of a cleaner and more sustainable world is the energy sector.
 Humans have always used various forms of energy in order to organize themselves socially and optimize their productive processes.
 The arrival of the 21st century and the adverse effects of a society versed in an unlimited consumption model have illustrated many questions about our energy production model.
 What can anthropology do for contributing to a more responsible and sustainable energy future?